-Prologue – Cowboys & Indians Play by Maida Withers
+Prologue – Cowboys & Indians Play (Maida Withers)

-Prologue: Cowboys and Indians Play, solo by Maida Withers
+Prologue: Cowboys and Indians Play, solo (dance and spoken text) by Maida Withers

 (1991) December 1, Dance Place, Washington, DC